The Big Idea

 I am a full-time freelance writer, and my works have been recently featured in such publications as 201 Magazine, College Bound (Notice I mention the most relevant magazines first.
 Anything you’ve had published that might relate to the content, tone, or audience of the proposed publication belongs here.)
 Bliss!, Working Women, and Video Librarian.
 Clips are enclosed.

 (If you’ve never had anything published, don’t distress.
 Just shut up about it.
 Do NOT tell anyone, “Though I’ve never been published yet, I’m a real go-getter.”
 Less is more.
 If you keep quiet, they may not even think about the fact that you didn’t mention your credits.
 Also, do not get into a diatribe describing how you edited your high school newspaper.
-Just a quick list of relevant writing background.
+Just a quick list of relevant writing backgrounds.
 See below for info about clips.)

 I can provide documentation and interview notes for easy fact-checking, and could submit the completed article within two weeks.